koordinates/python-client/docs/source/user/contributing.rst

     Tox will use the :file:`requirements.txt` to setup the virtualenvs, so make sure you've updated it!

 #.
-Build the docs.
+Build the Sphinx docs.
 Make sure there are no errors and undefined references.

    .. code-block:: bash